Sorry, you need to enable JavaScript to visit this website.

 General Information

-The District of Columbia Board of Professional Engineering regulates the licensing and practice of professional engineers and land surveyors and protects the public by upholding the District of Columbia’s Professional Engineers municipal regulations.
+The Board of Professional Engineering regulates the licensing and practice of professional engineers and land surveyors and protects the public by upholding the District of Columbia’s Professional Engineers municipal regulations

 With the consent of the Council of the District of Columbia, the Mayor appoints the members of the Board to serve three-year terms.
 The Board consists of seven members.
 Four members must have a valid DC professional engineer license from any discipline, two members must have a valid DC land surveyor license, and one member must be a consumer member.
 Excluding the consumer member, each Board member must have been actively engaged in the practice of engineering or land surveying in the District of Columbia for at least five years preceding his or her appointment.
 Four members of the Board constitute a quorum.